tikalk/commandcar/README.md

 # API Definition

 An API Definition is a file system directory.
-The name of the directory describes the API.
+The name of the directory gives the API its name.
 In the root of the directory resides an `api.json` manifest file.

-API commands are described each in its own json file under the `commands` sub directory.
+API commands are described each in their own json file under the `commands` sub directory.
 So essentially, it should all look something like:

 ```
 +- Facebook